Stabilizing a linear system using phone calls when time is information: The estimation problem

 \subsection{Sufficient condition}

-The next theorem provides a sufficient condition for convergence of the state estimation error to zero in probability along any sequence of estimation times $t_n$ satisfying~\eqref{tamoomnemishe2}, in the case of exponentially distributed delays. \begin{theorem} Consider the estimation problem depicted in Fig.~\ref{The observation problem} with system dynamics~\eqref{estprob}.
+The next theorem provides a sufficient condition for convergence of the state estimation error to zero in probability along any sequence of estimation times $\timepS$ satisfying~\eqref{tamoomnemishe2}, in the case of exponentially distributed delays.

+\begin{theorem} For any given $\nu > 0$.
+Consider the estimation problem depicted in Fig.~\ref{The observation problem} with system dynamics~\eqref{estprob}.
 Consider transmitting $n$ symbols over the telephone signaling channel~\eqref{channelm}.
 Assume $\{S_i\}$ are drawn i.i.d. from exponential distribution with mean $\expvalue(S)$.
 If the capacity of the timing channel is at least

-then for any sequence of times $\{t_n \}$ that satisfies~\eqref{tamoomnemishe2}, we can compute an estimate $\XEH(t_{n})$ such that as $n \to \infty$, we have
+then for any sequence of times $\{\timepS \}$ that satisfies~\eqref{tamoomnemishe2}, we can compute an estimate $\XEH(\timepS)$ such that as $n \to \infty$, we have

 \end{theorem}